Skip to content

 2008

-Jennifer Caterino, editor of Form Magazine, asked us to feature one of our projects as the centerfold for the January 2008 issue of the publication.
-We chose Liquid Sky, our winning project for the 2007 Museum of Modern Art, Young Architects Program Competition.
-For this centerfold, we collaged a number of images of Liquid Sky, combined them over an Alberto Vargas pin-up woman and a do-it-yourself guide to making a model of the Mylar roof structure we used in the pavilion.
-All members of the Los Angeles American Institute of Architects received a copy.
+Commissioned as a centerfold for the January 2008 issue of Form Magazine, this spread features Liquid Sky, the studio's winning entry for the 2007 MoMA Young Architects Program.
+Collaging installation photography over an Alberto Vargas pin-up and a do-it-yourself guide to building a model of the Mylar roof structure, it was distributed to all members of the Los Angeles American Institute of Architects.

 Liquid Sky Centerfold | Form Magazine's Project of the Month "Centerfold"